gaphor/gaphas/docs/tools.rst

 Gaphas contains a set of default tools.
 Each tool is meant to deal with a special part of the view.
 A list of responsibilities is also defined here:

-:HoverTool:
+:hover tool:
   First thing a user wants to know is if the mouse cursor is over an item.
 The ``HoverTool`` makes that explicit.
   - Find a handle or item, if found, mark it as the ``hovered_item``
-:HandleTool and ConnectHandleTool:
-  Handles are an important means to interact with items.
-They are used to resize element, move lines and (in case of ``ConnectHandleTool``) establish connections between items.
-Handles are rendered on top of items so it makes sense to deal with them before you deal with items.

-  - On click: find a handle, if found become the grabbed tool and set focus on the selected item.
-Deselected current selection based on modifier keys.
-  - On motion: move the handle
-  - On release: release grab and release the handle

-:ItemTool:
+:item tool:
   Items are the elements that are actually providing any (visual) meaning to the diagram.
 ItemTool deals with moving them around.
 The tool makes sure the right subset of selected elements are moved (e.g. you don't want to move a nested item if its parent item is already moved, this gives funny visual effects)

   - On click: find an item, if found become the grabbed tool and set the item as focused.
-Some extra behaviour regarding multiple select is also done here.
+If a used clicked on a handle position that is taken into account
   - On motion: move the selected items (only the ones that have no selected parent items)
   - On release: release grab and release item

-:RubberBandTool:
+  The item tool invokes the `Move` aspect, or the `HandleMove` aspect in case a handle is being grabbed.

+:rubberband tool:
   If no handle or item is selected a rubberband selection is started.
-:PanTool and ZoomTool:
+:scroll and zoom tool:
   Handy tools for moving the canvas around and zooming in and out.
 Convenience functionality, basically.

-All tools mentioned above are linked in a ``ToolChain``.
-Only one tool can deal with a use event.

 There is one more tool, that has not been mentioned yet:

-:PlacementTool:
+:placement tool:
   A special tool to use for placing new items on the screen.

 As said, tools define *what* has to happen, they don't say how.
 Take for example finding a handle: on a normal element (a box or something) that would mean find the handle in one of the corners.
 On a line, however, that may also mean a not-yet existing handle in the middle of a line segment (there is a functionality that splits the line segment).